 Amazon CloudWatch doesn't differentiate the source of a metric.
 If you publish a metric with the same namespace and dimensions from different sources, CloudWatch treats this as a single metric.
 This can be useful for service metrics in a distributed, scaled system.
 For example, all the hosts in a web server application could publish identical metrics representing the latency of requests they are processing.
 CloudWatch treats these as a single metric, allowing you to get the statistics for minimum, maximum, average, and sum of all requests across your application.

 When creating an alarm, select a period that is greater than or equal to the frequency of the metric to be monitored.
-For example, basic monitoring for Amazon EC2 instances provides metrics every 5 minutes.
+For example, basic monitoring for Amazon EC2 provides metrics for your instances every 5 minutes.
 When setting an alarm on a basic monitoring metric, select a period of at least 300 seconds (5 minutes).
-Detailed monitoring for Amazon EC2 instances provides metrics every 1 minute; when setting an alarm on a detailed monitoring metric, select a period of at least 60 seconds (1 minute).
-Alarms exist only in the region in which they are created.
-Alarm history is available for the last 14 days.
+Detailed monitoring for Amazon EC2 provides metrics for your instances every 1 minute.
+When setting an alarm on a detailed monitoring metric, select a period of at least 60 seconds (1 minute).